untoldengine/UntoldEngine/docs/proposals/GaussianSplatStreaming.md

 ## 8. Delivery plan — PR breakdown

-Each PR is one reviewable unit, lands on the fork first, and is replayed to `untoldengine/UntoldEngine` unchanged once the series is verified end to end.
+Each PR is one reviewable unit, lands on the fork first, and is replayed to `untoldengine/UntoldEngine` once the series is verified end to end, with any follow-up patches the fork accumulated folded into it (parts 7 and its refactor squash into one).
 PR N+1 is based on PR N's branch when it depends on it.
 The first draft of this plan proposed a separate `.usplat` format and a `cook-splats` command; both were folded into the existing `.untoldgs` format and `export` command once the August 2026 gaussian work on `develop` was audited.

 | # | Branch | Title | Contents | Depends on |
 |---|---|---|---|---|